mohitpai/journey-optimizer.en/help/using/reports/alerts.md

 ## Alerting capabilities {#alerting-capabilities}

 You can access system alerts through the user interface, or receive an email when a failure happens.
-You can view the available alerts and subscribe to them.
-When a certain set of conditions in your operations is reached (such as a potential problem when the system breaches a threshold), alert messages are delivered to any users in your organization whohave subscribed to them.
+From the **Alerts** menu, you can view the available alerts, and subscribe to them.
+When a certain set of conditions in your operations is reached (such as a potential problem when the system breaches a threshold), alert messages are delivered to any users in your organization who subscribed to them.

 <!--These messages can repeat over a pre-defined time interval until the alert has been resolved.-->

-Learn more about alerts in Adobe Experience Platform [documentation](https://experienceleague.adobe.com/docs/experience-platform/observability/alerts/overview.html).
+Learn more about alerts in Adobe Experience Platform in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/observability/alerts/overview.html){target="_blank"}.

 In the left menu, under **Administration**, click **Alerts**.
 Two pre-configured alerts for Journey Optimizer are available: the [alert for custom actions](#alert-custom-actions) and the [alert for Read Audience activities](#alert-read-audiences).
 These alerts are detailed below.